hy6219/be-smart-and-be-happy/README.txt

 Happy New Year!
-the file "co)jisoojeong_text printer.zip" is the release version edited by visual studio 2017 If you want to check cpp code, you can check "basic-text-printer.cpp"
+the file "co)jisoojeong_text printer.zip" is the release version edited by visual studio 2017 If you want to check cpp code, you can check "basic-text-printer.cpp" this one is the program that prints string when you wrote on console until you press 'Q'! you can modify it to another key!
+Or modify it with switch-case/if-else loop!
+Enjoy your coding!

 2.update:21-01-2019
 I'm trying to study algorithm with BOJ!
 BOJ2440.cpp is the one of the problems which I solved!